stevedep/TripViewer/replit.md

 This is a Dutch train trip planner web application that provides comprehensive journey information using the NS API.
 The application has been converted to a **static website** deployment approach, making direct API calls from the frontend to the NS (Nederlandse Spoorwegen) API.

-**Current Status**: Fully functional material type filtering system with static website deployment, comprehensive delay information display, clickable time search modals, "Now" button for datetime picker, enhanced material type formatting with styled blue containers, and travel time drag slider filtering - NS API key configured for production deployment (August 3, 2025)
+**Current Status**: Fully functional material type filtering system with static website deployment, comprehensive delay information display, clickable time search modals, "Now" button for datetime picker, enhanced material type formatting with styled blue containers, and travel time drag slider filtering - NS API key configured for production deployment with proper Vercel configuration (August 3, 2025)

 Key features:
 - Real-time trip search with flexible datetime selection